inaka/sheldon/README.md

 #{adapters => [markdown_adapter]}.
 ```

-You can create your own adapter which fits your requirements, you only need to respect the `adapt/1` function signature.
+You can create your own adapter which fits your requirements, you only need to implement the `sheldon_adapter` behavior and to provide some code to `adapt/1` function.

 ```erlang
 -spec adapt(binary()) -> iodata().